toniwillberg/rhel-on-azure-handsonlab/README.md

 These steps have to be done in order of appearance

 * [Azure basics](azure-basics.md)
 * [Azure CLI basics](azure-cli-basics.md)
 * [Concept of VM images on Azure](azure-vmimages.md)
 * [Creating Linux VMs](linuxvm.md)

+At the end of these steps you will have a resource group *"LinuxResourceGroup"* located in *"westeurope"* and a RHEL VM named *"myLinuxVM"* with admin username *"azureuser"* and password *"abcdef12345!"*.

 Optional labs
 ----